 Fundamentals of Credit

 This course gives you a solid grounding in the analytical techniques (both qualitative and quantitative) for assessing counterparty credits as well as a range of credit instruments.
-An advanced understanding of cash flow analysis, assessing liquidity risk and other key warning signs of corporate distress will be instilled via a range of case studies and modelling exercises.
-The course will also investigate the interaction between credit and market risk, the concept of loss given default in addition to a number of timely topics including CVA, the role of the credit rating agencies, Basel and its implications on credit markets as well as credit derivatives and other credit risk mitigation tools.
+An advanced understanding of cash flow analysis, assessing liquidity risk and other key warning signs of corporate distress will also be covered by way of modelling exercises.
+The course will cover the role of the credit rating agencies, credit derivatives and other credit risk mitigation tools.

 The course is taught by Marwa Hammam, who was until recently a Senior Credit Officer with Citigroup and has over 12 years of experience in counterparty credit risk management; a range of guest speakers from across the Credit spectrum will complement the course delivery.